-Parking regulations aim to ensure cars are parked safely and considerately, as well as ensuring everyone has a fair chance of getting a car park in the city centre.
+Parking regulations aim to ensure cars are parked safely and considerately, as well as making sure everyone has a fair chance of getting a car park in the main retail areas.

-Parking in Hastings is subject to time limits and parking fees.
-These vary and are determined according to the distance from the main shopping area.
+In the busiest areas of the district, parking is subject to time limits and parking fees.
+These vary and are determined according to the distance the parking is from the main shopping area.

 Council is not authorised to deal with issues on private property or in private car parks (such as supermarkets).

 Parking fines are generally required to be paid within 28 days.
-If your parking fine is not paid within 28 days of the ticket being issued, the vehicle holder will receive a reminder notice in the post.
+If your parking fine is not paid within 28 days of the ticket being issued, the registered owner of the vehicle will receive a reminder notice in the post.
 If the fine is not paid within 28 days of the reminder being issued, it will be lodged with the Courts.
 The fine, plus an administration cost, will then need to be paid directly to the Court (not to Council).

 If you can't pay your fine before the due date, ask for the Parking Department at the Council for advice.

 Discounts are available if you pay your ticket within 7 days, but only if stated on your ticket.